feathericons/feathericons.com/README.md

 cd feathericons.com

 # Install the dependencies
-npm install
+yarn

 # Start local development
-npm run develop
+yarn develop
 ```

-> **Note:** This requires Node.js and npm to be set up locally, see [nodejs.org](https://nodejs.org) for more information.
+> **Note:** This requires Yarn to be set up locally.
+See https://yarnpkg.com for more information.